-- To ensure that all children with a special education need, whether physical, intellectual, social, or emotional, receive an appropriate, differentiated curriculum, make progress and experience success. - To identify, monitor and evaluate appropriate SEN provision. - To work in partnership with other agencies and support services, use their expertise and advice so that our children receive the best support - To ensure that all pupils have access to a broad and balanced curriculum, including the Foundation Stage and the National Curriculum where appropriate. - To provide a curriculum appropriate to the individual's needs and ability through adaptive teaching.
+- To ensure that all children with a special education need, whether physical, intellectual, social, or emotional, receive an appropriate, adapted curriculum, make progress and experience success. - To identify, monitor and evaluate appropriate SEN provision. - To work in partnership with other agencies and support services, use their expertise and advice so that our children receive the best support - To ensure that all pupils have access to a broad and balanced curriculum - To provide a curriculum appropriate to the individual's needs and ability through adaptive teaching.